Projects Supported

 Los Angeles, California

 Rediscover Center aims to bring fashion-forward upcycling and mending into libraries and similar public settings serving teens.
-In collaboration with the Los Angeles Public Library, Rediscover will develop workshop curriculum for garment repair, upcycling, and personalization.
-A package of materials that can be used to create teen-centered workshops in libraries and makerspaces will be published to Rediscover’s catalogue of online resources of teaching resources.
+In collaboration with the Los Angeles Public Library, Rediscover Center will develop workshop curriculum for garment repair, upcycling, and personalization.

 San Francisco, California

-The Randall Museum will host a series of hands-on workshops on-site and at the Bayview Waterfront Park with the theme “Don’t trash it!
-Fix it!”.
-Every Friday will be "Fix-It Friday" during five weeks of this summer's Randall on the Road off-site program, with publicity principally targeting youth.
+With the theme “Don’t trash it!
+Fix it!” and publicity primarily targeting youth, every Friday will be "Fix-It Friday" during five weeks of this summer's Randall on the Road off-site program.
 Workshop participants will be encouraged to see how they can apply creativity, basic skills, and on-line research to fix and renew a wide variety of household items.

 Fall 2023